-It’s the week before Christmas, and you’ve spent as much time as you could trying to think of the perfect holiday gift for You-Know-Who (relative of Cindy Lou, of the well-known Who family – Christmas means a lot to them).
+It’s the week before Christmas, and you’ve spent as much time as you could trying to think of last minute Christmas presents for You-Know-Who (relative of Cindy Lou, of the well-known Who family – Christmas means a lot to them).
 Can it really be possible that inspiration still has yet to strike?

 Fear not, for we bring tidings of some great ideas that might yet work for you.
 Take a look at our list:

 1. Custom Gift Baskets – This can work any number of ways – how do you know this person?
 Is she your tennis partner?
 OK, then stop in the pro shop where you go twice a week anyway, and pick up some tennis balls, socks, a wristband, the current copy of Tennis magazine, maybe another water bottle and some energy bars – whatever looks good.
 Arrange them in a basket with a bow, and there you go.
 Sort of like Easter in December …

 2. Spotify Premium Subscription – Loyal readers of AL already know we’re huge fans of Spotify.
 We’ve been listening to all the obscure Christmas albums and choral music.
 Get a year’s premium subscription for someone for $10 per month and let them see how much they like having access to millions of CD on any device, anywhere.
 You can make it more personal by making a playlist for them of stuff you think they might like.

 3. A Real, Paper Magazine Subscription – These are going the way of the dodo, of course, but it might be a nice idea to give one while you still can.
 We like Wired, Rolling Stone, and The New Yorker — and enjoy holding them in our hands every month.
 There’s Consumer Reports for the practical folks.
 Plus, subscriptions are more and more including digital access – Wired, in particular, has a ton of great multimedia on the iPad version for subscribers.
 Buy the festive December issue in a store and wrap it with the subscription card to make it more tangible.